 It's normal to swallow some air while eating, drinking or talking, which can build up in the body until we burp or pass it out as gas.
 Even if you're waking up bloated, you could be swallowing air in your sleep.

-"However when too much air is swallowed, the air that isn't released will make its way to the stomach," Panitz explains.
+"However, when too much air is swallowed, the air that isn't released will make its way to the stomach," Panitz says.
 As a result, you might feel a sensation of bloating, fullness or pressure.

 What's more, gulping down extra air is easy to do.
-It can happen when you chew gum or suck on hard candy, or if you wear dentures that aren't fitted correctly, says the American College of Gastroenterology (ACG).
-Sinus conditions like postnasal drip (mucus that drips down the back of your throat, which can cause frequent coughing or throat-clearing) can make you swallow more air too.
+It can happen when you chew gum or suck on hard candy, or if you wear dentures that aren't fitted correctly, according to the American College of Gastroenterology (ACG).

 2. Eating Too Much Too Quickly

-Having another bite or helping when you're already full can easily push your stomach to the point of discomfort, Panitz notes.
+Having another bite or helping when you're already full can easily push your stomach to the point of discomfort, Panitz says.

-And chowing down at lightning speed can have a similar effect: It takes 20 minutes or more for satiety signals from your stomach to reach your brain, so if you polish off your plate faster than that, you may not yet realize that you've had enough — and reach for more food, according to Harvard Health Publishing.
+And chowing down at lightning speed can have a similar effect: It takes 20 minutes or more for signals from your stomach that you're full to reach your brain.
+If you polish off your plate faster than that, you may not yet realize you've had enough and reach for more, according to Harvard Health Publishing.

-Also?
-Eating very fast can make it harder to thoroughly chew your food, per experts at Northwestern Medicine.
-As a result, your stomach is forced to digest down larger, harder-to-break-down food particles, which can cause the sensation of indigestion.
+Eating very fast can also make it harder to thoroughly chew your food, per Northwestern Medicine.
+As a result, your stomach is forced to digest larger, harder-to-break-down food particles, which can cause a gassy stomach.

 3. Drinking Carbonated Beverages

-The bubbles in drinks like seltzer, soda or beer are filled with extra air.
-And when you sip, those gases go straight to your stomach and can cause you to feel bloated, says the ACG.
+The bubbles in drinks like seltzer, soda or beer are filled with carbon dioxide.
+And when you sip, that gas goes straight to your stomach and can cause you to feel bloated, per the ACG, much like swallowing extra air.

 4. Heartburn